swelljoe/r53z/README.md

-    -x, --export                     Export zones to files in specified directory, optionally specify one or more zones -r, --restore                    Restore zone from directory, optionally specify one or more zones -l, --list                       List name and ID of one or all zones -s, --record-sets                List record sets for the given zone -d, --delete                     Delete one or more zone(s) by name (WARNING: No confirmation!)
+    -x, --export                     Export zones to files in specified directory, optionally specify one or more zones -r, --restore                    Restore zone from directory, optionally specify one or more zones -l, --list                       List name and ID of one or all zones -d, --delete                     Delete one or more zone(s) by name (WARNING: No confirmation!)
     -c, --credentials                File containing credentials information
     -u, --section                    Section (user) in the credentials file to use